dikortis/LetsTalkETC/Episodes/Episode_12.md

-it's not actually occurring because they could Pogo make publish bogus data that makes it look like they've created dollar chain when they have them oh don't let me again with that is a spill proof proof in a way where the data you're publishing can be validated as valid between the rules of your immediate consensus on your auxiliary
+it's not actually occurring because they could Pogo make publish bogus data that makes it look like they've created dollar chain when they have them don't let me again with that is a spill proof in a way where the data you're publishing can be validated as valid between the rules of your immediate consensus on your auxiliary